Move Semantics

 struct Outer { inner: Inner } // ERROR: field 'inner' has non-Copy type 'Inner'

-A @copy struct may contain fields of primitive Copy types (integers, booleans, unit), enum types, or other @copy struct types.
+A @copy struct MAY contain fields of primitive Copy types (integers, booleans, unit), enum types, arrays of Copy types, or other @copy struct types.

 @copy